 Ma was an extremely giving person.
 After all of us were married and left home, she would celebrate our birthdays by cooking something special and visiting the Gurudwara to offer prayers and Prasad.
 On our every visit to her she would always keep ready a dish of my choice, some money in the envelope and dress material to gift me at the time of our departure.
 She would reproach me if ever I took something for her.
 “Don’t you know I have enough of everything?”
 The word ‘lack’ did not exist in her dictionary.

 Ma would watch TV for news and her favourite serials and would express her opinion on them with the conviction and confidence of a well read critic.
 She was proud of me and loved me immensely but did not hesitate to remind me when I was taking her around my newly built house that it was a blessing of Waheguru and I should always thank Him.
-She was absolutely sans hubris but would not stand lies, hypocrisy and rapacity and always stayed truthful.
+She was absolutely sans hubris but would not stand lies, hypocrisy, rapacity and stayed truthful under all circumstances.

 She would dreamily talk about her own death without even a hint of regret or remorse.
 The call from above did come one day and she passed away after a brief illness.
 Ma has merged with the Almighty but her sweet presence seems to be pervading the atmosphere around me perpetually, blessing me, inspiring me and exhorting me never to lose heart and carry on.